 You might argue that we need carbs.
 The truth is that we need energy and the easiest way for our bodies to get energy is from carbohydrates.
 With the ketogenic diet, you condition your body to rely on stored energy in the form of fat.
 And 15 pounds later, I’m here to tell you that it works.

 I’m not going to preach about the diet because I’m not strict about it and it certainly isn’t for everyone.
 But my friends that look into it focus on the things that they can’t have.
 And I’m here to tell you as someone that loves food, I’ve found a substitute for nearly everything I might otherwise crave.
-Maybe some of these suggestions will help you down your path of healthy eating.
+Maybe some of these suggestions for low carb diet substitutes will help you down your path of healthy eating.

 Instead of pizza, EAT THIS: